euisuny/acm-paper-template/README.md

-# Paper about the Vellvm design
+# ACM Paper Template

+Skeleton template for ACM papers (with additional flair for Coq-related content).